gerefloc45/Nemesis-API/wiki/Installation.md

 # Installation

-This guide shows you how to add  switch (This guide shows you how to add Nemesis-API to your Fabric mod project..Value) { "Nemesis-API" { "VoidAPI" } "Nemesis API" { "VoidAPI" } "nemesisapi" { "voidapi" } default { This guide shows you how to add Nemesis-API to your Fabric mod project..Value } }  to your Fabric mod project.
+This guide shows you how to add VoidAPI to your Fabric mod project.

 ## Prerequisites